 In this study, we explore the relationship between import competition and outsourcing.
 Employing unique data from India and exploiting China's accession to the WTO in 2001 as a natural experiment, we show that greater import competition is associated with more outsourcing of manufacturing activity by Indian firms, particularly in the presence of stringent labor regulation regimes that increases the cost of employing labor for firms.
+We provide evidence that firms that outsource face lower costs, charge lower prices and expand output in the face of import competition.
 We thereby highlight international trade as an important driver of the organization of firms and fragmentation of production.
 We also propose that labor market institutions moderate the relationship between import competition and outsourcing to the informal sector, where labor laws are not enforced, particularly in developing countries.